lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 - On these next lines we will create Mappings for instances of the above identifiyers.
 So when making calls to functions that create those instances they are saved as state variables.
-    - On this block we will create three mappings the first map is for our `PostLikes` Mapping a postId to a mapping that maps an address to a `LikeAdrs` Struct
+    - On this block we will create three mappings the first map is for our `PostLikes` Mapping a postId to a mapping that maps an address to a `LikeAdrs` Struct,
     - the second `AllPosts` maps a postId to a `Post` Struct,
-    - the third `AllDonors` maps a address to a `Donor` Struct.
+    - the third `AllDonors` maps a address to a `Donor` Struct
     - and the last line is an array for our donors addresses which we will be using for refrencing, and returning values from `Alldonors` later.

 ```sol